SpyicyDev/macblock/docs/UNINSTALL.md

 ## 1) Remove system integration (do this first)

-This removes PF rules, LaunchDaemons, and state/config under `/Library` and `/var/db`.
+This removes LaunchDaemons, system DNS changes, and state/config under `/Library` and `/var/db`.

 ```bash
 sudo macblock uninstall